-'Significant parcels of conservation

-- Identify Ecological Linkages and Priority Natural Areas and include measures to protect these areas in Scheme 3. - Review structure plans to determine opportunities to protect priority natural areas and consider how current and future structure plans will propose to protect priority natural areas as part of the City's assessment processes.
+'Significant parcels of conservation land Identify Ecological Linkages and Priority Natural Areas and include measures to protect these areas in Scheme 3.
+Review structure plans to determine opportunities to protect priority natural areas and consider how current and future structure plans will propose to protect priority natural areas as part of the City's assessment processes. with no plans for future development Work with the State Government to determine the feasibility of using State Forest 65 for expanded agricultural activities and investigate future land use opportunities and potential zoning/reserve changes for the portion of State Forest 65 that has contained decommissioned land uses. but which contain important connections to neighbouring local government areas'.
+Advocate for improved access to the City's major industrial areas including Wangara Industrial Area &amp; Neerabup Industrial Estate.
+Advocate to the State Government for the future provision of a second airport and port in or near the City of Wanneroo.

-for future

-Work with the State Government to determine the feasibility of using State Forest 65 for expanded agricultural activities and investigate future land use opportunities and potential zoning/reserve changes for the portion of State Forest 65 that has contained decommissioned land uses.

-but which contain important connections to neighbouring local government areas'.

-- Advocate for improved access to the City's major industrial areas including Wangara Industrial Area & Neerabup Industrial Estate. - Advocate to the State Government for the future provision of a second airport and port in or near the City of Wanneroo.